MicrosoftDocs/customer-insights/topics/video-curriculum.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-Discover Product Insights Preview through our videos:
+Product Insights Preview is packed with features that can help you make sense of your important business data and drive decision-making.
+Learn more through the following videos.

-## Learn how Product Insights uses data to help you make smarter business decisions
+## Learn how Product Insights uses your business data to inform smarter decisions, and how to start your free trial

 >[!VIDEO <https://www.youtube.com/embed/m9WxF0Vq0TY]>